British Rail Class 170: ScotRail

 The nine units built for SPT services were delivered in SPT livery, whereas the rest of the fleet carried First ScotRail livery (170401–170424 having originally worn the National Express ScotRail 'swoosh' livery).
 In September 2008, the Scottish Government's agency Transport Scotland announced that all ScotRail trains (including from the Strathclyde Partnership for Transport) would eventually be repainted in a new blue livery with white Saltire markings on the carriage ends.

-In April 2015, the ScotRail franchise passed from First to Abellio, and nine units owned by Eversholt went off-lease.
-Five of these units (170416–170420) remained in Scotland on short-term lease to Abellio ScotRail (albeit with ScotRail branding removed) until their transfer to East Midlands Railway in 2020, whilst the other four units (170421–170424) were converted into Class 171s for their new operator Southern.
+In April 2015, the ScotRail franchise passed from First ScotRail to Abellio ScotRail, and nine units owned by Eversholt went off-lease.
+Five (170416–170420) remained in Scotland on short-term lease to Abellio ScotRail (albeit with ScotRail branding removed) until their transfer to East Midlands Railway in 2020, whilst the other four units (170421–170424) were converted into Class 171s for their new operator Southern.

 As a result of the electrification of the Edinburgh to Glasgow Queen Street line in 2018 and the conversion of ScotRail Express services to Aberdeen and Inverness to HSTs in 2018–2019, the Class 170s are being displaced from ScotRail Express routes.
 Additionally, electrification of most of the Glasgow Queen Street (High Level) commuter lines and of the Edinburgh to Dunblane route will see Class 170s displaced from these services once the EMU fleet is fully operational.
 Some of the surplus Class 170s will be cascaded to other ScotRail services replacing older and units, but 16 units were transferred to Arriva Rail North (170453–170461 and 170472–170478).
 The first four of these units moved to Northern in March 2018, followed by a further four in August 2018.